-The checklist below sets out the key issues a business should consider before entering into a compromise agreement with an employee.
+The checklist below sets out the key questions and answers a business should consider before entering into a settlement agreement with an employee.

-In what circumstances will a compromise agreement be appropriate?
+In what circumstances will a settlement agreement be appropriate?

 - when their employment has been terminated.

-What are the legal requirements for a valid compromise agreement?
+What are the legal requirements for a valid settlement agreement?

-For a compromise agreement to be legally binding, there are a number of conditions that must be met:
+For a settlement agreement to be legally binding, there are a number of conditions that must be met: